-When fever persists for several days during chicken pox, and a dry nagging cough develops, this remedy may be useful.
-The person's mouth is dry, with thirst for long cold drinks.
+When fever persists for several days during chicken pox and a dry nagging cough develop, this remedy may be useful.
+The person's mouth is dry, with a thirst for long cold drinks.
 The person may be very grumpy, feel worse from motion, and dislike being interfered with in any way.

 This remedy may be indicated if eruptions are large and become infected.
 The child is very sensitive to temperature changes and feels worse at night.
 Perspiration and drooling during sleep, swollen lymph nodes, and offensive breath are strong indications for Mercurius.

-This remedy is useful in cases of chicken pox with tremendous itching that is worse from scratching and relieved by warm baths or applying heat.
+This remedy is useful in cases of chickenpox with tremendous itching that is worse from scratching and relieved by warm baths or applying heat.
 The child may be very restless, both physically and mentally.
 The eyes may become inflamed and sticky.
-Muscles can ache and feel very stiff, also relieved by warmth and gentle motion.
+Muscles can ache and feel very stiff, also be relieved by warmth and gentle motion.